Austio/learning/Ruby/arkademy/rails-architect.md

    - Commands: Some decision made, can be in multiple domains
    - Aggregate (Actor): Things responsible for starting commands

+Events - this happened (many can listen)
+Commands - Do this (only 1 thing can do the command)

 #### Strategic DDD Patters